-Fentanyl citrate (OTFC) 200microgram or more transmucosally or Fentanyl 50-100microgram SL (from ampoule for injection) or SC/IV Sufentanil 12.5-25microgram SL (from ampoule for injection) or SC/IV (not UK) Dextromoramide 5-10mg SL
+Fentanyl citrate (OTFC) 200microgram or more transmucosally or Alfentanil 250-500microgram SL (from ampoule for injection) or SC/IV Fentanyl 50-100microgram SL (from ampoule for injection) or SC/IV Sufentanil 12.5-25microgram SL (from ampoule for injection) or SC/IV (not UK)

 - 7. If pain relief inadequate, give a repeat dose and wait again.
 If still inadequate, move to the next step. - 8.
-If a sedative or sedative analgesic is used, monitor the patient to ensure that the airway remains patent, and consider intervention if the patient becomes cyanosed because of severely depressed respiration, e.g. rate 5/min or less. - 9.
+If a sedative or sedative analgesic is used, monitor the patient to ensure that the airway remains patent, and consider intervention if the patient becomes cyanosed because of severely depressed respiration, e.g. rate ≤8 per min. - 9.
 An opioid antagonist (e.g. naloxone) and a benzodiazepine antagonist (e.g. flumazenil) should be available in case of need.
-The dose of naloxone should be 100micrograms or less to prevent the complete reversal of any background regular opioid analgesic therapy; this can be repeated after 3min if the respiratory rate and cyanosis have not improved. - 10.
+To prevent the complete reversal of any background regular opioid analgesic therapy, use naloxone 20-100micrograms IV, repeated every 2min until the respiratory rate and cyanosis have improved. - 10.
 If the procedure is to be repeated, give analgesia based on previous experience, e.g. drugs used and the patient's comments.